jpalmeida/integradoce-etl/README.md

 Another format considered for extration is an adhoc format used by UNESP São Vicente researchers in the project, originally in an Excel file.
 Data was pre-processed into CSV files separating geographical point data and chemical concentration measurements.
 These files are used as input to the application in this repository.

+## Instructions

+Clone the repository and run `mvn package` in the repository folder.

+Run the app with `java -jar target/etl-0.0.1-SNAPSHOT-jar-with-dependencies.jar <data_input_folder> <outputfile.ttl>`.
+See `sample_input_data` and `sample_output_data` folders for sample input and output respectively (output data compressed due to github size limits).
+The data is provided here for exemplification only; data sourced from Renova foundation comes with a disclaimer from that source ("é de sua inteira responsabilidade a interpretação e tratamento das informações deste arquivo").

 ## Further information